cr1m5onk1ng/nala_android_app/README.md

 - [x] Add sentences with a target word to study/review them
 - [x] Starting from a sentence, search for the most similar/dissimilar sentences
 - [x] Automatically organize your sentences/documents by category/topic
-- [ ] Find most frequent words that use a certain kanji
+- [ ] Find the most frequent words that use a certain kanji
+- [ ] Search for semantically related words saved locally
 - [ ] Share words/sentences with AnkiDroid

 ## 📸 Screenshots